Gainesville FL Automotive Emission

 However, if you have a vehicle that is away from your home state when tags are due for renewal, you can apply to your state for a vehicle exemption from the emissions testing requirement.
 If you would like to find out how get your vehicle tag/registration renewal done without wasting a lot of time and money trying to have emissions testing done in Florida, or by driving to Georgia, please read on.

 Some states require regular vehicle safety inspections (checking brakes, steering, exterior lighting, etc).
 Some states require regular emissions testing.
 Some states require both.
-However, the State of Florida requires neither.
-Yet, being in a college town with people and vehicles from all over the country we receive numerous requests for this service.
+The State of Florida requires neither.
+Yet, being in a college town with people and vehicles from all over the country we have received numerous requests for this service.

 Here's why you don't need one: Since there is no federal law requiring vehicle inspection and/or emissions testing.
 Vehicle inspection and testing requirements exist under state laws, only.
 These laws vary from state to state.
 An emissions test from one state may not even be valid under another state's regulations.
-When states do allow for "reciprocal testing" i.e. testing done by another state, the reciprocal testing would typically be done by a state that also requires vehicle inspections.
-In addition, typically the out-of-state test would also need to comply with the registering state's testing requirements.
+When states do allow for what's called "reciprocal testing" i.e. testing done by another state that also requires emissions testing, the reciprocal state may be farther away from you now than your home state.

 Below are links to various waivers, exemptions, extensions, and provisions for dozens of states that allow waivers to vehicle emissions testing.
-If you do not see a link for your state below that does not mean there isn't one.
-You may find one for your home state with a quick Google search for example, "[my home state] out of state vehicle inspection waiver form," or "out of area extension application [my home state]", etc.
+If you do not see a link to a form for your state, below, this does not mean there isn't one.
+Try a quick Google search.
+Use search terms like: "[my home state] out of state vehicle inspection waiver form," or "out of area emissions extension application [my home state]", etc.